-Your Car and Potholes: The Known and Unknown Damages
+Pothole Damage: The Known and Unknown Damages to Your Tires

 If you’ve ever experienced a pothole, you know they can get in the way of both your driving and your daily life.
 If you live in a cold-weather area of the country, you may notice that your roads are particularly susceptible to pothole damage.
 This is because of the way potholes are created.
 When water freezes in cracks in the road, it expands and causes weak spots in the pavement.
 As vehicles drive over the weak spot, erosion and damage occur, leaving holes in the road.